AndrewFeeney/all-positive-integers-in-ascending-order/README.md

 ## Are You For Real?

-Are you for real?
+I don't know are *you* for real?
 Are any of us for real?
 Does anything really exist or is this all some kind of simulation.
 I mean, we probably do and it's probably not, but we don't know for sure.

 ## Progress